Indefinite Pronoun: Indefinite pronouns point to uncertain nouns. They never...Read More

 The above table mentions all the personal pronouns.
 In order to use them correctly, we need to know their dependence on the gender of noun, the person of noun, noun number, and case of noun.

-Ø Classification of Personal Pronouns on the bases of GENDER→
+Ø Classification of Personal Pronouns based on GENDER→

 We know that nouns have four genders: masculine, feminine, common, and neuter.